helenocampos/PDFReferencesExtractor/README.md

 java -jar refExtractor.jar short pdffile.pdf

+If you pass a folder instead of a file as argument, it will attempt to parse all files in that folder and will output in the selected mode.

 Alternatively, if you dont want to output to be printed in the terminal, you can redirect the output using "> output.txt"